fabula-ui/docs/pages/components/heading/en/properties-level-multipliers-default-values.md

 # Default values

-These are the default values for the **level multipliers** variable.
+These are the default values for the **levelMultipliers** variable: